MrMCG/Pathfinding/README.md

-git-test
+Simple Pathfinding Program
 ========

-testing git with a simple pathfinding project
+testing/playing git with a simple A* pathfinding program.